epinio/docs/docs/installation/install_epinio.md

 You can use Traefik instead of Nginx by following the official [documentation](https://doc.traefik.io/traefik/getting-started/install-traefik/#use-the-helm-chart).

+:::tip

+You should verify if the service of the ingress controller you have just deployed has at least one `EXTERNAL-IP` address assigned from the external load-balancer provider (such as AWS ELB or similar).

 <details>

-<summary>Verify external loadbalancer IP assignment</summary>

-You should verify if the service of the ingress controller you have just deployed has at least one `EXTERNAL-IP` address assigned from the external load-balancer provider (such as AWS ELB or similar).
+<summary>How to verify your `EXTERNAL-IP` address</summary>

 ```bash
 kubectl get svc nginx-ingress-controller --namespace nginx-ingress